Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching

 \textit{Introduction.} The equation of state (EOS) of dense hydrogen (H) is one of the core ingredients to model the internal structure of giant gaseous planets, such as Jupiter and Saturn~\cite{Helled2020}.
-With the wealth of data from recent spacecraft missions, Galileo~\cite{Johnson1992} and Juno~\cite{Bolton2017}, which measured Jupiter's atmospheric composition and gravitational field, lack of accurate knowledge of the thermodynamic properties of hydrogen is now considered as one of the major roadblocks in planetary science~\cite{Miguel2016, Debras_2019, Mazevet2022, howard2023}.
+With the wealth of data from recent spacecraft missions, \textit{Galileo}~\cite{Johnson1992} and \textit{Juno}~\cite{Bolton2017}, which measured Jupiter's atmospheric composition and gravitational field, the lack of accurate knowledge of the thermodynamic properties of hydrogen is now considered as one of the major roadblocks in planetary science~\cite{Miguel2016, Debras_2019, Mazevet2022, howard2023}.
 As parameterized planetary models already require several hypotheses~\cite{Debras_2019, Nettelmann_2021, miguel2022, Militzer_2022}, an uncontested EOS is needed to advance the field.

-Since the high temperature and pressure inside these planets are still largely beyond the reach of current experimental techniques, one usually relies instead on numerical simulations, typically \emph{ab initio} molecular dynamics (MD) based on electron structure methods such as density functional theory (DFT) or quantum Monte Carlo (QMC).
-Up to now, there have been several widely used \emph{ab initio} EOSs for planetary science applications, including the one by Chabrier, Mazevet and Soubiran (CMS19)~\cite{Chabrier_2019}, by Militzer and Hubbard (MH13)~\cite{Militzer_2013}, and the Rostock EOS (REOS2~\cite{Nettelmann_2012}, REOS3~\cite{Becker_2014}) of various versions.
+Since high-pressure experiments are difficult to perform and still cannot yield precise results, one usually relies instead on numerical simulations, typically \emph{ab initio} molecular dynamics (MD) based on electron structure methods such as density functional theory (DFT) or quantum Monte Carlo (QMC).
+Up to now, there have been several widely used \emph{ab initio} EOSs for planetary science applications, including the one by Chabrier, Mazevet and Soubiran (CMS19)~\cite{Chabrier_2019}, by Militzer and Hubbard (MH13)~\cite{Militzer_2013}, and the Rostock EOS (REOS2~\cite{Nettelmann_2012} and REOS3~\cite{Becker_2014}) of various versions.
 All of them are derived from DFT-MD simulations using the exchange-correlation functional of Perdew, Burke and Ernzerhof (PBE)~\cite{PhysRevLett.77.3865}.
 Despite this common origin, however, they can make significant differences in the resulting Jupiter model, such as the location of adiabat and the predicted size of core mass~\cite{Miguel2016, howard2023}.

 The key factor behind these discrepancies of planetary models is the calculation of entropy, which has been recognized and discussed to some extent in several studies~\cite{Militzer_2013, Miguel2016, Mazevet2022}.
 Unlike observables such as energy $E$ and pressure $p$, the Helmholtz free energy $F$ and entropy $S = (E-F)/T$ are not directly accessible from \emph{ab initio} simulations and often rely on extra procedures called thermodynamic integration (TI).
 One common implementation of this technique involves interpolating the available data to create a continuous path on the temperature-density phase diagram~\cite{Nettelmann_2012, Miguel2016}.
 From basic statistical mechanics we have